yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/basics.md

 ## Ablation

 Ablation is the removal of a component of an AI system.
 An ablation study investigates the performance of an AI system by removing certain components to understand the contribution of the component to the overall system.

+Examples:

+* Replace a layer of a deep network and test it

 ## Partial Derivative: With Respect to Weight vs Input